BrightLab-ANVIL/Stickland_NeuroImage_2021/README.md

 RestDuration = 480; end_exp_key = 'escape'

-## ANALYSIS CODE (THIS REPO)
+## ANALYSIS CODE

-**PLEASE NOTE**: this analysis code has been shared alongside the peer-reviewed manuscript, to be transparent with what analysis was performed in order to produce the results presented in this manuscript.
-The code is not written as a package that is overly generalizable to different study set-ups.
+**PLEASE NOTE**: the analysis code in this repository has been shared alongside the peer-reviewed manuscript in order to be transparent with what analysis was performed to produce the results.
+The code in this repository is not written as a package that is generalizable to different study set-ups, and unfortunately we do not have the permission to share the data.
 If you use this code, or parts of it, an acknowledgment would be welcome.
 You are welcome to use and edit it for your data set-up.
 If you are looking for citable fMRI pre-processing pipelines check out something like fMRIprep (https://github.com/nipreps/fmriprep).
 For a package that processes physiological data, to prepare them for analysis with fMRI, see the physiopy community github (https://github.com/physiopy).

 ### Step 1 - x.PreProc_MRI